Budapestby VisitCity Guides

 Heroes' Square connects Museum of Fine Arts and Kunsthalle for convenient cultural exploration

-Planning Your Museum Experience
+Planning Your Museum Visits

 MuseumOpening HoursAdult AdmissionDistrict